zfbx/zfbx/README.md

 <details>
-  <summary>I enjoy working with open source and I’m currently learning all I can</summary>
+  <summary>I enjoy working with open source and learning all I can</summary>
   😮 You found me! 🎃
 </details>